HL7/fhir-shorthand/input/pagecontent/reference.md

   * An asterisk, followed by
   * Any element of data type Quantity or a path to an element with data type Quantity, followed by
   * An equals sign, followed by
-  * Any decimal or integer number (expressed using FHIR primitive types), followed by
+  * Any decimal or integer number, followed by
-  * Any Unified Code for Units of Measure (UCUM) unit, enclosed in single quotes (not "smart" quotes).
+  * Any Unified Code for Units of Measure (UCUM) unit, enclosed in single quotes.

 * A rule to constrain an element to a certain data type or types: